-- Take a small pumpkin (about 8 inches) and cut off the top stem.
+- Take a small pumpkin (about eight inches), and cut off the top stem.

 - Slice it into quarters.

-An 8-inch pumpkin will make about 2 cups of puree.
-Save the puree for up to a week in the refrigerator to add to other recipes.
+An eight-inch pumpkin will make about two cups of puree.
+Save the puree for up to a week in the refrigerator to add to other pumpkin recipes.

 Photo: Dr. Axe

-This concoction is completely dairy-free but so rich, you would never had guessed it.
-For a sweetener, I recommend choosing maple syrup, honey or stevia!
+This concoction is completely dairy-free but so rich you would never have guessed it.
+For a sweetener, I recommend choosing maple syrup or stevia.